Styre-x/komorebiPy/README.md

 > [!NOTE]
 > The default installation prefix is `/usr/local`.
 If you want to install it in a different location, you can specify it with `meson setup builddir --prefix=/your/prefix`.
 >
-> This is important, as /usr/local/bin is not in the default PATH for non-root users on most distros and, in particular, the `PYTHONPATH` may not include `/usr/local/lib/python3.x/site-packages`.
+> This is VERY important, as /usr/local/bin is not in the default PATH for non-root users on most distros and, in particular, the `PYTHONPATH` may not include `/usr/local/lib/python3.x/site-packages`.
+> IF IT DOES NOT LAUNCH: add the install location to `PYTHONPATH`.
+You can find the install location given when running `meson install`.

 Users are encouraged to install Komorebi from their distro's package manager if available (or request it to be packaged!)